Create A New Repository¶

 queenbee repo index local-queenbee-repo

-file you will see that is has changed to something like this
+If you open your index.json file you will see that is has changed to something like this

 Note